-In terms of advertised prefixes, the size of the routing table continues to grow, but the 7% recorded through 2019 is slightly lower than the numbers seen for the previous two years.
+In terms of advertised prefixes, the size of the routing table continues to grow, but the 6% recorded through 2020 is slightly lower than the numbers seen for the previous two years.
 This observation supports a linear growth model of the routing table size, with a growth rate of on average of 148 net increased prefixes per day for the year.
 The effects of increasing scarcity of IPv4 addresses is evident, with the span of advertised network increasing by a net of some 8 million end addresses through the year.
-The number of routed stub AS numbers (new edge networks) grew by 6% in 2018, which is much the same as the prior two years.
+The number of routed Stub AS numbers (new edge networks) grew by 5% in 2020, which is much the same as the prior two years.

-It appears that the drivers for growth in the IPv4 network in 2019 are now quite modest, although at 6% the number is higher than the human population growth rate of 1%.
-It's likely that we are seeing two factors at play.
+It appears that the drivers for growth in the IPv4 BGP network in 2020 are now quite modest.
+It's likely that we are seeing a number of factors at play.
 The first is the saturation of many Internet markets, so that the amount of "green field" expansion is far lower than, say, a decade ago.
 Secondly, we are seeing considerable concentration on the service market, where the level of utilization of addresses is vastly greater by both content and service publishers and by end clients.
 The service and client numbers may be growing, but that does not necessarily imply the use of more addresses or more routing table entries.
+Thirdly this concentration in the service market has been accompanied by further consolidation in the access market, particularly in mobile access networks.
+This consolidation of client access networks creates greater efficiencies in shared address solutions.
+Finally, the continued deployment of IPv6 cannot be ignored.
+Within the 10 economies with the largest span of advertised addresses (collectively, these 10 economies advertise 96% of the span of advertised IPv4 addresses) six of these economies are also in the 10 countries with the largest span of advertised IPv6 addresses (collectively, these 10 economies advertise 72% of the span of advertised IPv6 addresses).
+Looking at just these six economies, namely the United States, China, Japan, Germany, Brazil and the United Kingdom, they advertise 62% of the entire advertised IPv6 address span and 69% of the advertised IPv4 address span.
+The level of IPv6 use in these six economies have a greater leverage in the overall picture of IPv6 deployment than the global deployment level of 26% of end users systems would suggest.

-As IPv4 addresses are being placed under increasingly higher scarcity pressure, the compensatory move is that the advertised address space being divided up into smaller units, and presumably this routing change is accompanied by the increasing use of IPv4 Network Address Translation to accommodate the underlying network's growth pressures.
+As IPv4 addresses are being placed under increasingly higher scarcity pressure, the compensatory move is that the advertised address space being divided up into smaller units, and presumably this routing change is accompanied by the increasing use of IPv4 Network Address Translation (NAT) to accommodate the underlying network's growth pressures.